opendata-swiss/metadata.swiss/opendata.swiss/metadata/meta_harvester/README.md

 ## CLI Commands

-### Generate catalogues and pipes
+### `generate`

-Fetches all geoharvesters from the configured CKAN instance, generates the necessary configuration files, and uploads the catalogue metadata.
+Fetches all geoharvesters from the configured CKAN instance, generates the necessary pipe and catalogue files, and uploads the catalogue metadata to the hub.

 **Usage:**